 When motivation runs thin and you feel yourself settling into a rut, you might feel like there is nowhere to turn and no way to find a fresh start.
-If you find yourself stalling out, self-care is the name of the game, according to Jessica Kuraishy, a national board-certified health and wellness coach with Sharp Health Plan.
+If you find yourself stalling out, self-care is the name of the game.

-While we all have our own unique indulgence or escape when a foul mood sets in, Kuraishy suggests these eight tips to get out of a rut.
+While we all have our own unique indulgence or escape when a foul mood sets in, try these eight tips to get out of a rut.

 Get more sleep.